daskycodes/happytree/happy_tree/README.md

 # HappyTree

+## Set the environment variables

+run `cp	.env.example .env` and update the required env variables for AWS and Trefle.

+## Start the server

 To start your Phoenix server:

 - Install dependencies with `mix deps.get`
+- Start Postgres with `docker-compose up`
 - Create and migrate your database with `mix ecto.setup`
 - Install Node.js dependencies with `npm install` inside the `assets` directory
-- Start Postgres with `docker-compose up`
 - Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.